 6. Five “kopeks” for a “desyatina.”

-Last week Robin was interviewed on Greenhorns Radio by Severine Von Tscharner Fleming about music, land rights, Three Acres And A Cow and the upcoming Land for What? weekend.
+Robin being interviewed on Greenhorns Radio by Severine Von Tscharner Fleming about music, land rights, Three Acres And A Cow and the upcoming Land for What? weekend.

 You can have a listen to the show here – http://heritageradionetwork.org/podcast/robin-grey/

 “Changing the story isn’t enough in itself, but it has often been foundational to real changes.
 Making an injury visible and public is usually the first step in remedying it, and political change often follows culture, as what was long tolerated is seen to be intolerable, or what was overlooked becomes obvious.
 Which means that every conflict is in part a battle over the story we tell, or who tells and who is heard.”
 Rebecca Solnit

 I have yet to read this book but have it on authority that it will blow my socks off so I thought I might take the step of telling you all about it asap as my backlog of books is somewhat chronic as of late!

 A Community Land Trust, self build, coop design with space for food growing… Some nice work going on in Lewisham… and when I say new, I mean new to me!
 It looks like they have been planning this for ages and ages.

 Josh-Ryan Collins from the New Economics Foundation has produced a lovely piece of prose which ends with these lovely sentences:

 “There is a strong case for fundamental changes in the way land is taxed, controlled and used.
 The speculative profits arising from owning desirable land need to be either taxed or captured by local or national governments — or perhaps communities — by owning the land themselves.